HPX 100 Health Promotion and Maintenance 3 SH

 HPX 200 Introduction to Community Health and Organizations 3 SH

 This course focuses on understanding the community and health issues at a community level.
 Students will learn skills such as coalition building, assessment, group facilitation, and data collection.
 Fieldwork in this course includes assessing needs and involving the community in the process.
 Fall Semester.
-Prerequisite: For HPX majors only or permission of department chair.
+Prerequisite: Completion of HPX 100 with a grade of "C" or better or permission of the HPX Department Chair.
 Corequisite: HPX 202.